hallorant/bigmit/README.md

 * [z80unit](./z80unit) &ndash; A programmer-friendly unit testing library for TRS-80 assembly.
 Supports all z80 TRS-80s and most DOSs.

+## Tandy Assembly

+I've been to every Tandy Assembly except the first one.

 * [Tandy Assembly 2019 VBLANK Modification Exhibit](./ta19demo) &ndash; This
   directory contains the z80 assembly code for my Tandy Assembly 2019 Raycaster.
 I exhibited at Tandy Assembly 2019 with George Phillips the